ZhangRuiPeng94/TAES-2022-A-Deadlock-free/README.md

 # TAES-2022-A-Deadlock-free
+A Deadlock-Free Hybrid Estimation of Distribution Algorithm for Cooperative Multi-UAV Task Assignment With Temporally Coupled Constraints

 Published in: IEEE Transactions on Aerospace and Electronic Systems ( Volume: 59, Issue: 3, June 2023)

 《A Deadlock-Free Hybrid Estimation of Distribution Algorithm for Cooperative Multi-UAV Task Assignment With Temporally Coupled Constraints》